silviamaggi/smd-com/_casestudies/turtle-nest-monitoring-app.md

   - Prototyping
 tools:
   - Figma
-problem: 'Turtle scientists need to monitor nests and record status and number of hatchings so that they can measure the effectiveness of <a href="https://www.ammco.org" target="_blank" rel="noopener">AMMC</a> strategies to protect the aquatic megafauna and their habitats.'
+problem: 'Turtle scientists need to monitor nests and record status and number of hatchings so that they can measure the effectiveness of <a href="https://www.ammco.org" target="_blank" rel="noopener" title="Go to the African Marine Mammal Conservation Organization website">AMMC</a> strategies to protect the aquatic megafauna and their habitats.'
 solution: "I designed the interaction for a mobile app that allows turtle scientists to record new turtle nests and receive notifications when they're ready to hatch.
 This would help them checking how many eggs have hatched and how many have not."
-myrole: 'This is a design challenge from <a href="https://www.uxrescue.org/" target="_blank" rel="noopener">UX Rescue</a>.
+myrole: 'This is a design challenge from <a href="https://www.uxrescue.org/" target="_blank" rel="noopener" title="Go to the UX Rescue website">UX Rescue</a>.
 Based on a definition of the user group, their needs, user stories, and the data recorded, I proposed wireframes and a live prototype.'
 ---
 ## Overview